mr4tt/zotbot/README.md

 - [Yuhki Yamashita: Confessions of Modern Design (Welcome to the WIP)](https://www.youtube.com/watch?v=GacLX9amSao) - How do you make progress when the work is always in flux?
 What if some of the best features actually—gasp!—start with a solution instead of a problem?
 In thi...

 # computing_resources
+- [The Illustrated TLS 1.3 Connection](https://tls13.xargs.org/) - Every byte of a TLS connection explained and reproduced

 - [ShellCheck – shell script analysis tool](https://www.shellcheck.net/) - ShellCheck finds bugs in your shell scripts

 - [Introduction to Cryptography](https://sagrawalx.github.io/crypt/)